8 Tips For Supporting Your Student Through the College Application Process

 Keep An Eye on Deadlines (But Don’t Badger About Them)

-Regular decision, early action, financial aid, honors programs– there’s a ton of deadlines that come with applying to college.
+Regular decision, early action, financial aid, honors programs– there are a ton of deadlines that come with applying to college.
 It’s enough to make a young person’s head spin.
-Help your student keep track of deadlines by helping them set up an at-a-glance calendar so they can see everything due at once in an organized way.
+Help your child keep track of deadlines by helping them set up an at-a-glance calendar so they can see everything due at once in an organized way.

 But don’t overstep.
-Trust me, your student knows that that application is due next week.
-Breathing down their neck about won’t do anything except stress them out.
+Your student knows that that application is due next week.
+Breathing down their neck about it won’t do anything except stress them out.
 College is a step towards adulthood, and your student needs to take accountability for their deadlines.

 You won’t be able to hound them about course deadlines once they’re in school, so this is a good time to practice loosening the reins and letting your child manage themselves.